Kanchanaburi, ประเทศไทย - Things to Do in Kanchanaburi

 Visit the Bridge over River Kwai and War Museums

-Explore the iconic railway bridge and learn about WWII history at the Thailand-Burma Railway Centre and JEATH War Museum.
-The bridge offers stunning river views and houses a small museum detailing its tragic construction history.
+Explore the reconstructed railway bridge and learn about WWII history at the Thailand-Burma Railway Centre and JEATH War Museum.
+The bridge offers walking access with trains still crossing daily, while the museums provide comprehensive exhibits about the Death Railway's construction and the prisoners who built it.

-Booking Tip: Entry to museums costs around 120-140 THB each.
+Booking Tip: Museum entry costs around 120-140 THB per person.
 Visit early morning (8-10 AM) to avoid crowds and heat.
-Look for combined ticket deals that include multiple historical sites.
+Allow 3-4 hours total for both bridge and museums.
+Some tour operators offer combined tickets with transportation from Bangkok for 1,500-2,500 THB.

-Booking Tip: Park entry fee is 300 THB for foreigners.
+Booking Tip: Park entry is 300 THB for foreigners.
 Visit weekdays to avoid crowds, arrive by 9 AM for best experience.
-Bring water shoes and waterproof bags - rent lockers at the entrance for 20 THB.
+Bring water shoes for slippery rocks and waterproof bag for belongings.
+Tour packages from Kanchanaburi town cost 800-1,200 THB including transport and guide.

-Booking Tip: Tickets cost 100 THB for the full journey.
+Booking Tip: Train tickets cost 100 THB for 3rd class, 300 THB for 2nd class.
 Trains run twice daily (6:05 AM and 10:35 AM from Kanchanaburi).
-Book at the station on the day - no advance booking needed.
-Sit on the right side for best views.
+Book window seats on the right side for best valley views.
+Combine with Sai Yok Falls visit for full day experience.

 Getting There